hitmwb/find/README.md

 # find
-find you
-As a applcation to find a person for you.
+find is a applcation to find a person for you.